What is personalization?

 And while these are similar methods, they vary in execution.
 The definition of personalization is usually linked to the medium it’s applied on.

-Our personalization platform, Proof Experiences, is capable of personalizations across these mediums, and therefore is an omnichannel personalization platform (capable of deploying across multiple platforms).
+Our personalization platform, Experiences, is capable of personalizations across these mediums, and therefore is an omnichannel personalization platform (capable of deploying across multiple platforms).

 Each of these categories of personalization could be the sole subject of a guide — so we’re going to limit to primarily covering web personalization in this guide.
-We’ll touch on a few instances of how you’ll see personalization in other instances, but we think the biggest return for B2B SaaS happens in the browser.
+We’ll touch on a few instances of how you’ll see personalization in other instances, but we think the biggest return happens in the browser.
 That’s where customers sign up for demos, view pricing pages, and ultimately convert through your funnel.